Spiny and Fishhook Waterflea

-- Dispose of unwanted live bait and worms in the trash.
+- Dispose of unwanted bait, worms and fish parts in the trash.

-Know the rules!
+Know the Rules!

-Specimens are needed to confirm sightings, but some jurisdictions prohibit possession of invasive waterfleas and other aquatic animals and plants.
+Specimens are needed to confirm sightings, but some jurisdictions prohibit possession and transport of invasive aquatic plants and animals.
 Contact your local natural resource management agency for instructions.
-Unauthorized introduction of fish, crayfish, or plants into the wild is illegal.
+Unauthorized introduction of plants, fish, or invertebrates into the wild is illegal.
 Protect your property and our waters.

 - About Those Spiny Waterfleas ...
 (5:56) (Audio)

 - Invasive Waterflea Research (8:37) (Audio)

 - Spiny Waterfleas Found in Rainy Lake (Seiche)

 - Publication: Spiny and Fishhook Waterflea WATCH Card